hoyounglee/PaperReview/OD_trend/README.md

 ### SSD (Single Shot Detector)
 - VGG16 model is used for pretrained classifier backbone.
 - bounding box
+- by removing FC layer from YOLO,
+    - no need to fix the input size
+    - much smaller # of parameters

 > Rather than using k-means clustering to discover aspect ratios, the SSD model manually defines a collection of aspect ratios (eg. {1, 2, 3, 1/2, 1/3}) to use for the B bounding boxes at each grid cell location.
 - output:   class + bounding box coordinates.
 - process